Sravasti Abbey Friends Education (SAFE) on-line distance learning program

 - sincerely wishes to learn the Buddha’s teachings and apply them in life

 - wants to be part of an extended Dharma community and contribute to it

 - is willing to commit time and energy to actively engage in the program.

 During the course, we strongly encourage you to live within the five precepts: to abandon killing, stealing, unwise or unkind sexual expression, lying, and taking intoxicants.

 Read what others have said:

-We currently run nine courses, with more to come.
-You enroll starting with Course IA and complete each course before enrolling in the next one in sequence.
+We currently run twelve courses, with more to come.
+You enroll starting with Course 1A and complete each course before enrolling in the next one in sequence.